khaled-mehizel/HR-analysis/README.md

 **General statistics**:
 - Number of employees.
 - Calculate the overall attrition rate?
-- Employee age distribution.
 - Average Job Satisfaction.
+- Distribution of Employees by age.
-- Count of employees by Years of Service.
+- Distribution of employees by Years of Service.
+- Distribution of employees by Commute Distance.
+- Distribution of employees by Monthly Rate (trimmed).

 **Employee Information**:
-- Is the commute distance a factor?
+- Is the commute distance a factor? (attrition vs commute distance)
 - Are people who were in a lot of companies at higher risk of attrition?

 **Performance and compensation**: